RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 - Management UI
 - REST API
 - Connections between clients and the database endpoint
-- Synchronization data between databases for ReplicaOf and CRDB
+- Synchronization between databases for ReplicaOf and CRDB

 These self-signed certificates are generated on the first node of each RS installation.
 These certificates are then copied to all other nodes added to the cluster.